 Inspiration

-Painting allows me to pay attention to life, offering opportunities to express my experience of Earth-as-Heaven.
-The process of recording reference material and translating my vision to canvas demands careful observation.
+Painting allows me to pay attention to life, offering opportunities to express my experience of Earth as a heavenly abode, rife with potential.
+The process of recording reference material and translating my vision to canvas, panel, or other supports demands careful observation.
 Some images seem to paint themselves while others require extended courtship.
 A certain quality of light, and a subsequent sense of expansion or elevation, acts as my compass.
 I know I’m witnessing at least one of my next pieces when I feel a shimmering radiating from my heart while gazing at a landscape, city scene or intriguing object.
 Occasionally, I find a subject that I wish to investigate in depth, so I might plan various perspectives of it to thoroughly explore the colors and textures.
 I discover new subjects by remaining alert to light/dark contrasts, atmospheric states or even a combination of interesting shapes.

 Expression